arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

 Read the sources.

 Then start writing.
 Leave least dependencies and write simple code (using numpy or so).
-If it is required, you'll rewrite in more readable form.
+If it is required, you'll rewrite it to optimize for speed.
 Make sure your library is installed via package manager (pip for python).